netdata/netdata/backends/mongodb/README.md

 ## Configuration

-To enable data sending to the mongodb backend set the following options in `netdata.conf`:
+To enable data sending to the MongoDB backend set the following options in `netdata.conf`:
 ```
 [backend]
     enabled = yes